Kitware/trame/docs/content/docs/tutorial-application.md

 <p style="text-align:center;"><img src="../images/tutorial-toolbar.jpg" alt="Example Application Toolbar" style="width: 75%; height: 75%"></p>

 We want to create a toolbar with the application logo and title on one end and some standard buttons separated by a vertical divider on the other end.
-The `VSpacer` is used to push the content the right-side of the application toolbar, and the `VDivider` is used to create the vertical divder, and method `standard_buttons` encapsulates the gui code to produce these buttons.
+The `VSpacer` is used to push the content the right-side of the application toolbar, and the `VDivider` is used to create the vertical divider, and method `standard_buttons` encapsulates the GUI code to produce these buttons.

 ```python
 with layout.toolbar: